 When You Stop Being an Enabler

-Once they’ve accepted that they need recovery, there are many options.
-Recovery usually starts with Rehab.
-From there, patients usually continue treatment with either intensive outpatient treatment or regular outpatient treatment.
+Once they’ve accepted that they need recovery, there are many treatment options.

 Renaissance Recovery provides addiction treatment and therapy programs in sunny California.
 Your loved one will receive individualized care every step of the way.
 Specialized programs include:

 - Opioid addiction treatment